Dedicated Server: Setup a Reverse Proxy with nginx on Linux

 Conclusion

-You have successfully set up a reverse proxy for either a website or your game server (or both :), providing you with various security, reliability and performance improvements.
+Congratulations, you have successfully setup a reverse proxy for either a website or your game server (or both :), providing you with various security, reliability and performance improvements.
 For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂